Title: Picking Up the Pieces

 The two civilian cops look at the space and nod.
 The realization of their new home set in.
 This wasn’t a temporary thing.
 This was indeed forever.
 Turning back to the design on their little computer, Mac took a harder look at the design.
 If he was going to get to design his ideal police station, he was going to make sure that it was better than his last one.

 Carson Beckett was busy.
 He had too many people to integrate into his expanded medical department, with even more supplies to store.
 One of the doctors he had gotten from the SGC, Keller, was fresh from her internship year and as green as grass.
 The rest were seasoned hands at from various hospitals around the world, but he really wanted to talk to Lam.
 From what he had gotten from his expanded staff meeting, she was on the Apollo.

 If she was having a less insane time than he was, he envied her.

 He had no idea how he was going to integrate his new people.
-Everything from basic EP’s to a highly trained germ docs were under his command and he wanted to rip his hair out.
+Everything from basic EP’s to a highly trained germ doc was under his command and he wanted to rip his hair out.
 To think that only the week before he had been moaning that he didn’t have enough people.
 Now he had too many and Carson wanted off this ride, thank you!

 Carson looked up from the pad he had been studying in an effort to reorganize his mess at the familiar voice.
 “Ducky!”
 His former anatomy teacher was standing in his doorway looking amused.
 “What are you doing here?”

 Beckett leaned back and tried not to sigh in relief.
-They hadn’t had much need of a ME out on Atlantis before, but that was before the Earth had added thousands of traumatized people to the equation.
-Biro wouldn’t be enough to cover for that many and it wasn’t her main skill set any way.
+They hadn’t had much need of an ME out on Atlantis before, but that was before the Earth had added thousands of traumatized people to the equation.
+Biro wouldn’t be enough to cover for that many and it wasn’t her main skill set anyway.